kyaiooiayk/How-to-Build-Your-Own-Deep-Learning-Cluster/README.md

 - I do not want to use the freely available GPUs provided by Google and Kaggle for two reasons: I will be constrained in some manner and more importanlty my learning will be limited.
 At the end of the day, the idea of this project of mine was to learn a bit more about hardwares for DL.

 ## Some very high level questions
+*(Read this if you are interested to quickly build a GPU cluster and less interested in understanding the inner working principles of GPUs)*
 This a list of questions I had to answer myself before  spending my own money.
 -  **Is this project going to make me bankrupt only by buying the component?** These references are difficult to compare as different prices mean different system, but this it is still good enough to get the right order of magniture.
 My conclusion is that with roughly a 3k GBP I should be able to get myself something.
 Here is a list with references of what I was able to gather from the internet:
    - [Ref #1](https://towardsdatascience.com/build-and-setup-your-own-deep-learning-server-from-scratch-e771dacaa252) | ~ $1,800 CAD | 2017